The Northwest: downtown Port of Spain

 The “Magnificent Seven”

-Approaching the seven from the south-western end of Maraval Road you will see them in the following order:
+Approaching the seven from the south-western end of Maraval Road you will see them in the following order, while the beautiful Knowsley House can be seen in the southern end of the Savannah.

-One of the most distinguished secondary schools in Trinidad, with a list of alumni including the architect of its present building (Daniel Hahn, also the designer of the Red House and the National Museum’s current home), the nation’s first Prime Minister, Eric Williams, and Nobel Prize winning author V.S.
+The most southerly of the Magnificent Seven is one of the most distinguished secondary schools in Trinidad, with a list of alumni including the architect of its present building (Daniel Hahn, also the designer of the Red House and the National Museum’s current home); the nation’s first Prime Minister, Dr Eric Williams; and Nobel Prize winning author V.S.
 Naipaul.
+The foundation stone for its main block with its distinctive clock tower was laid in 1902.
+It was designed in the German Renaissance style, and has undergone significant refurbishment, with all its original elements and colours having been carefully restored.

-Purpose-built to serve as the residence of the Anglican Bishop of Trinidad and Tobago, Hayes Court is named after Bishop Thomas Hayes, the second man to hold the office.
+Purpose-built to serve as the residence of the Anglican Bishop of Trinidad & Tobago, Hayes Court is named after Bishop Thomas Hayes, the second man to hold the office.
 His successor, John Francis Welsh, was the first resident of Hayes Court, and it has remained the property of the Anglican Church since its construction.
-However, it has not been fit for residence for some time, and the Church has recently launched a fundraising initiative for its restoration.
+However, it has not been fit for residence for some time, and the Church has been operating a fundraising initiative for its restoration.
+The building was originally constructed by Taylor & Gillies.
+Design-wise, it is considered to be “indigenous”, using a combination of French colonial and contemporary Scottish cast iron elements, featuring traditional Demerara windows and flooring that is a combination of imported marble, ceramic, and terra cotta tiles.

-Originally known as Ambard’s House, the name of the cocoa merchant who commissioned it, this is the only one of the seven still functioning as a private residence.
+Originally known as Ambard’s House and named after the cocoa merchant who commissioned it, Roomor was designed by a French architect in what is described as the French Second Empire style.
+The materials used to construct it were largely imported — marble from Italy, tiles from France, and cast iron elements from Scotland.
+However, the wood for the rafters came from the family’s estate in Erin.
+Notably, it has for the most part retained the integrity of its original design.
+Roomor is also the only one of the Magnificent Seven still functioning as a private residence, despite its fragile state.
 It came under the ownership of Timothy Roodal in 1940, and the name Roomor is an amalgam of the names of the Roodal and Morgan families.

-Three doors down from the Anglican Bishop’s residence is the residence of the Roman Catholic Archbishop of Port of Spain.
+Three doors down from the Anglican Bishop’s residence is the residence of the Roman Catholic Archbishop of Port of Spain, also known as Archbishop’s Palace.
 It predates its Protestant cousin by about six years, having been opened in 1904.
-The building has been renovated since its original construction, and remains a functional property of the Roman Catholic church.
+It was design by an Irish architect, with a style that was influenced by Indian Empire architecture.
+George Brown of the Trinidad Trading Company began construction in 1903.
+The building has been renovated since its original construction, making singificant changes from the original design.
+For example, the ground floor was significantly remodelled in the late 1960s, an apartment replaced the original summer house and stables, and the main wood doors have been replaced with aluminium sliding ones.
+It remains a functional property of the Roman Catholic church.

 More in & around Port of Spain